-Painting shows: Besides MOMA, twice, solos have also been held in Shrewsbury, Milford Haven, and several locally in Aberystwyth (see Blog).
+Painting shows: Besides MOMA, twice, solos have been held in Shrewsbury, Milford Haven, and locally in Aberystwyth (see Blog).

 I reached the 6th Form soon after Buddy Holly died and noted the girls no longer skipped.
-James Dean wore blue jeans, we smoked Woodbines, hissed Churchill, sang Halfway to Paradise through the railings and waited for Will you love me tomorrow? to echo back.
+James Dean wore blue jeans, we smoked Woodbines, hissed Churchill, sang Halfway to Paradise through the railings and heard Will you love me tomorrow? echo back.

 Chasing my river down to the sea, I took Spanish at uni, the mystery of a foreign language having cranked up poetry's charm.
 Two of my profs, Stephen Reckert and José María Aguirre, clued me into images.
 It was a ticket to ride: Madrid, Los Angeles, Auckland, Aberystwyth!
 Living on the west Wales coast, 'under the new-made clouds', as Dylan said, stoked my own poetry which bore late fruit in Look up without Laughing, an old injunction to tell the truth.
 I was writing on art now and making paintings from poems I'd done when the thought came for a book with both in, Ball on a River.